-Technical Writing Tips for IT Professionals
+Writing Tips for IT Professionals

 Advice for Writing Paragraphs

-- Place the most important point in the beginning of the paragraph.
+- Place your most important point in the beginning of the paragraph.

 - Split long paragraphs into several short ones for easier reading and skimming.

-- Avoid one-sentence paragraphs unless you need to place spotlight the paragraph.
+- Avoid one-sentence paragraphs unless you want to place spotlight on the paragraph.

-- Delete paragraphs that don’t significantly contribute to the flow or meaning of the text.
+- Delete paragraphs that don’t significantly contribute to the flow or meaning of your text.

-- Sentences in the paragraph should be related to each other support the paragraph’s objective.
+- Make sure the sentences in the paragraph support the paragraph’s objective.

 Tips for Email Messages

-- Strive to keep messages shorter than 3 paragraphs.
+- Try to keep your message shorter than 3 paragraphs.

 - Lead with the strongest statement to grab attention.